Polynomial equations

 Example 2

-Now look at this one:
+Now look at this equation:

 $$ \frac{1}{2x} + 3 = \frac{15}{2} $$

-Therefore, it’s not a whole numerical equation.
+Therefore, it is not a polynomial equation.

 Example 3

-Consider this equation:
+Consider the following equation:

 $$ \frac{a}{2} x + 3 = \frac{15}{2} $$

-First-degree whole numerical equations
+First-degree polynomial equations

-These equations are always reducible to the standard form ax = b:
+Any first-degree polynomial equation can be reduced to the standard form ax = b:

 $$ ax = b $$

 Here, “a” is the coefficient of x and “b” is the constant term.
-Equations like these are the simplest to solve.

 How to solve them